 Let’s Get To The Bottom Of Misguided Claims Trying To Pin Renewable Energy As The Cause Of Electricity Prices Spikes

 In an energy-rich country like Australia, it’s baffling that we’re plagued with extortionate power prices, that are forecasted to rise even further!
-These price spikes have caused everyone to look for somewhere to blame and some Energy Retailers are hoping to take themselves out of the spotlight by claiming that the movement to renewables like solar energy is the biggest contribution to power bill increases.
+These rising electricity prices have caused everyone to look for somewhere to blame and some Energy Retailers are hoping to take themselves out of the spotlight by claiming that the movement to renewables like solar energy is the biggest contribution to power bill increases.

 Despite these misguided claims, there’s no evidence that renewables are the cause for price increases.
 In fact, for individuals, the most effective way to combat increasing energy retail prices is to use as little power from the main grid as possible.
 Households can do this by installing solar panels and battery storage, essentially giving themselves energy independence.